oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 **Limitations:** Improvements to user experience on their own is unlikely to be sufficient and SHOULD be used in conjunction with other controls described in this document.

 ### Authenticate-then-Initiate
 By requiring a user to authenticate on the Consumption Device with a phishing resistant authentication method before initiating a cross-device flow, the server can prevent an attacker from initiating a cross-device flow and obtaining QR codes or user codes.
 For example, a banking application may initiate a cross-device authorization request using the Backchannel-Transferred Session pattern only after the user is already authenticated and attempts a high-value transaction.
-This prevents the attacker from inititiating a cross-device authorization request, obtaining a QR code or a user code that they can use to mislead an unsuspecting user.
+This prevents the attacker from initiating a cross-device authorization request, obtaining a QR code or a user code that they can use to mislead an unsuspecting user.
 This requires that the Consumption Device has sufficient input capabilities to support a phishing resistant authentication mechanism, which may in itself negate the need for a cross-device flow.

 **Limitations:** This mitigation is limited to Consumption Devices capable of supporting phishing resistant authentication mechanisms.
 Authenticating on the Consumption Device before starting a cross-device flow does not prevent the attacks described in {{example-b5}} and {{Example-B7}} and it is RECOMMENDED that additional mitigations described in this document is used if the cross-device flows are used in scenarios such as {{example-a5}} and {{example-a7}}.